Search

 3. CNS depressants: Ativan, Ambien, Valium

-These medications are misused in different ways and for different reasons.
+These medications and other prescription drugs are misused in different ways and for different reasons.
 The symptoms of misuse also vary according to the medication.
 Opioids are arguably the most damaging of all medications to misuse and abuse.

 1) Opioid misuse